ActionProjects/Actions/README.md

 - ***How to do it right.*** <a href="https://www.psychologytoday.com/us/blog/reading-minds/201702/three-myths-about-reading-levels"><sup>would you trust a bunch of 5th Graders?</sup></a>
 <!-- probabilities / ... "that other thought when ..." -->

+>> 'Have to have "dictators" who really believe in democracy to prevent democracy from voting for dictatorships.'

+~ ask where it's from

+Spot the difference:
+War Games
+[Red](Antifa.com) antifa v [Blue](https://youtu.be/nz-zWeqtVo8) Capitol Insurgents

 ## loggin'